Enrique1987/databricks/01_Databricks_Data_Engineer_Professional/01_Databricks_Data_Engineer_Professional_Fundamentals.md

 The tables with projekt_id we want to

-Columns: projekt_id (project id), and other project-related data.
+*Columns*: projekt_id (project id), and other project-related data.
-Purpose: Stores detailed information about each project.
+*Purpose*: Stores detailed information about each project.
 Implementation
 Define the RLS Function: